Self-help books contain huge amounts of valuable knowledge. They’re not considered masterpieces of literature, but it doesn’t really matter.

-One of the principles of success is to learn from the experts.
+One principle of success is to learn from the experts.
 Somebody else probably achieved a similar goal you set for yourself.
 Wouldn’t it be wise to learn from them?

-If you want to develop personally, achieve your goals, learn how to build a business, uncover success strategies, reach higher levels of spirituality or build a healthy relationship (http), you should learn from somebody who already did it.
+If you want to develop personally, achieve your goals, learn how to build a business, uncover success strategies, reach higher levels of spirituality or build a healthy relationship, learn from somebody who already did it.

-Below you’ll find a long list of some of the best self help books ever written.
-Read for at least 30 minutes every day to ensure high level of personal development.
+Below, you’ll find a long list of some of the best self-help books ever written.
+Read for at least 30 minutes every day to ensure a high level of personal development.

 38 Best Self-help Books List: